-You probably won’t find any protein richer dish on leanjumpstart.com than this spicy vegan jambalaya with quinoa.
-So just in case you need an extra boost in protein, don’t look any further: Different legumes combined with quinoa will result into a yummy protein powerhouse full of fiber.
+You probably won’t find any dish richer in protein on leanjumpstart.com than this spicy vegan jambalaya with quinoa.
+So just in case you need an extra boost in protein, don’t look any further: Different legumes combined with quinoa will result in a yummy protein powerhouse full of fiber.

 If you live in Louisiana you might know, that the authentic Cajun dish “jambalaya” is made of meat, shrimps, veggies and rice.
 Typical for me – I gave this easy recipe my own twist and made it with basic staples available in my pantry.